apache/cordova-docs/www/docs/en/dev/guide/platforms/android/index.md

 the Android SDK regardless of whether you want to use these platform-centered shell tools or cross-platform Cordova CLI for development.
-For a comparison of the two development paths, see the [Overview](../../overview/index.html).
+For a comparison of the two development paths, see the [Overview](../../overview/index.html#development-paths).
 For details on the CLI, see [The Command-Line Interface](../../cli/index.html).

 ## Requirements and Support

-Cordova for Android requires the Android SDK which can be installed on OS X, Linux or Windows operation system.
+Cordova for Android requires the Android SDK which can be installed on OS X, Linux or Windows.
 See the Android SDK's [System Requirements](http://developer.android.com/sdk/index.html#Requirements).
 Cordova's latest Android package supports up to Android [API-Level](http://developer.android.com/guide/topics/manifest/uses-sdk-element.html#ApiLevels) 23.
 The supported Android API-Levels for the past few cordova-android releases can